-No exploratory assessments have been conducted, due to the limited data available.
-Analyses of survey trends may allow evaluation of the status of more frequently caught species, although taxonomic irregularities need to be addressed first.
+Due to limited data availability, no exploratory assessments have been conducted.
+Analyses of survey trends may allow evaluation of the status of more frequently caught species, although species identification issues need to be addressed first.

 14.9 Stock assessment

 No assessments have been conducted.